Sunshine (2024 film): Critical reception

 Ralph Revelar Sarza, writing for ABS-CBN, said the film served as a critique of patriarchy, noting that it also centered on women’s reproductive health in a country that "insists on children being born without ever insisting on giving them a world worth being born into".
 He also noted the role of the unnamed Girl as the film's "riskiest move" for its surrealism, calling her a projection of the titular character's inner turmoil.
-Charlie Vitug, writing for SINEGANG.ph, said the film represents a flicker of hope in the city that is surrounded by conservative forces that continues to oppress the choices of women.
+Charlie Garcia Vitug, writing for SINEGANG.ph, describes the film as "a flicker of hope in the city of broken dreams", explaining that the city is manipulated by conservative forces that continues to oppress the choices of women.
 While acknowledging that the film's "moral imagery veers toward the didactic," Paul Emmanuel Enicola of The Movie Buff said that Sunshine is "a film that relishes discomfort, one that forces us to confront the silences we’ve learned to live with: around abortion, around reproductive rights, around what we teach our daughters (and sons) about sex, choice, and consequence."